 - you are not able to speak to each employee individually

 You should allow everyone to clear the air and have their say.
-Employees need to know who they can go to when they have issues and that they will be taken seriously.
+Employees need to know who they can go to when they have issues or problems and that they will be taken seriously.

-It is important that you make an informed decision by gathering information from everyone involved.
+It is important that you make an informed decision by gathering information from everyone involved with the issue causing the workplace conflict.
 You should think about what would be the best outcome for everyone involved, including the business itself.

 Use internal procedures

 You should make sure that your grievance procedure is up to date and communicated to all staff, discussed at team meetings and at individual appraisals.
 These procedures will also help deal with issues such as bullying, absence and misconduct.
 See grievance and disciplinary procedures and templates.

 Having one-to-one conversations requires sensitivity and empathy.
 You should always make sure that you:

 - question them calmly to understand any underlying problems